dr33k/portfolio_fe_repository/README.md

 # portfolio-fe
-This is the project I'm using to show my skills on the internet.
-Have a look.
+Have a look at what I know how to do.